-The Public Facilities, Services and Safety Element addresses the provision of public facilities and services as well as, health and safety issues affecting the Clairemont community.
-Additional discussion and policies related to public facilities and services are found in the Land Use and Recreation Elements of this community plan.
+The Public Facilities, Services and Safety Element addresses the provision of public facilities and services within Clairemont and health and safety issues affecting the community.
+Additional discussion and policies related to public facilities and services are found in the Land Use and Recreation Community Plan elements.